-by Friends of Ferris and the Dry Stone Walling Association of Canada
+by Friends of Ferris and Dry

 The student course will cover important walling elements such as hearting, batter, through-stones, cheek ends, corners, and various types of coping.
 Participants will learn the basic techniques of dry laid construction including stiles and various structural solutions to carry out sympathetic repair of historic stone walls.

 the student workshop:

 Note: If you do not wish to camp over the weekend, a list of B&B accommodation in the town of Campbellford is available on request.
 Participants are encouraged to make their own arrangements with local operators as soon as possible.